Skill Demand Index

 Which roles need Crisis Communication most:

 HR / Recruiting positions drive 50% of demand.
 Other also frequently list Crisis Communication as a requirement.
-Skills commonly paired with Crisis Communication include Writing & Editing and Program Management.
+Skills commonly paired with Crisis Communication include Program Management and HR & Legal Practices.

 Depth Level Distribution